School of Education

-School: College of Arts and Sciences|Department of Music
+College of Arts and Sciences,

-Dr. Rick Townsend came to Maranatha in 1996 to direct the music teacher education and instrumental music programs, and now has more than 40 years of music teaching experience.
-He has taught all levels of music in public and Christian schools.
-This includes early childhood music and movement classes, elementary general music, keyboard, secondary band and choir, college instrumental, and adult community groups.
-He directed the Freedom Farm Music Camp in Michigan for more than 15 years.
-Dr. Townsend has published extensive curriculum for band use, including Heritage I & II, and Progressions for Young Band, as well as numerous articles for music education journals.
-He has served as the early childhood chair of the Wisconsin Music Educator’s Association Council, and managing director of the Early Childhood Music and Movement Association (ecmma.org) from 2007-2013.
-He also wrote an early childhood blog entitled The Parent Connection that can still be accessed on the ECMMA site (ecmma.org).
+Dr. Rick Townsend, known as “Dr. T” to his students, came to Maranatha in 1996 to direct the music teacher education and instrumental music programs.
+He has taught all levels of music in public and Christian schools, including early childhood music and movement classes, elementary general music, keyboard, secondary band and choir, college instrumental, and adult community groups.
+He has also directed music camps and published extensive curriculum for band use.
+He has served as the early childhood chair of the Wisconsin Music Educators’ Association Council, and managing director of the Early Childhood Music and Movement Association.
+In 2020, Dr. Townsend transitioned from full-time to part-time faculty, and continues to teach in the School of Education and Department of Music.